astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/loops/async_for_loops.md

 # Async

-This tests that we understand that `async` for loops do not work according to the synchronous iteration protocol.
+Async `for` loops do not work according to the synchronous iteration protocol.

 ## Invalid async for loop